So Very Beautiful

 She continues to honour Major Gilbert by visiting his mother’s grave, where she again comes face-to-face with the Major’s brother.
 With this meeting, Violet begins another journey – but this one all her own.

 Writer Reiko Yoshida emotively presents the struggle with loss and how that affects someone who’s grown up with very little support.
 One of the series writers, she’s known for a number of additional works including K-On!
-(Crunchyroll), Bakuman (Hulu), as well as Blue Exorcist: The Movie and A Silent Voice (Netflix, Amazon), both of which illustrate characters outside of society.
+(Crunchyroll), Bakuman (Hulu), as well as Blue Exorcist: The Movie and A Silent Voice (Netflix, Amazon), several of which illustrate characters outside of society.

 Master of the pregnant pause, Kyoto Animation Director Taichi Ishidate is not afraid of a still or silent moment, artfully building the drama then letting it rest between moments, like a slow, deep breath.